ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

 |CRC32|4 bytes|CRC32 Check|
 |[Unsaved Buffer Chunks](#unsaved-buffer-chunk)||Values will exist for changes until they are flushed to Content when Windows Notepad is closed||

 The image below displays an example of a newly created tab in the New condition with text changes.
-Take note of the values for ContentLength, Unsaved, and Unsaved Buffer Chunks.
 ![010 Editor view of *.bin for new tab](/Images//Unsaved%20File%20-%20New.png)
 The image below displays an example of a tab in the Reopened condition with no text changes.
-Take note of the values for ContentLength, Content, Unsaved, and Unsaved Buffer Chunks.
 ![010 Editor view of *.bin for reopened tab](/Images/Unsaved%20File%20-%20Reopened.png)
 The image below displays an example of a tab in the Reopened condition with text changes.
-Take note of the values for ContentLength, Content, Unsaved, and Unsaved Buffer Chunks.
 ![010 Editor view of *.bin for reopened tab](/Images/Unsaved%20File%20-%20Reopened%20with%20changes.png)